DerBrunoIR/AnkiCardCreator/README.md

 # AnkiCardCreator

 This repo is meant to contain scripts to extract anki cards from different sources.
-At the moment only one source supported.
+At the moment only one source is supported.

 # Sources